 2. Covering Your Air Conditioner Can Cause Mold

-3. A Covered Air Conditioner Can Attract Animals
+3. Covered AC Systems Can Host Animals